 In addition, President Moon is expected to discuss the experience of Belgium, which has played a leading role in integrating the European Union and establishing peace in the region.
 He will also likely seek assurances of Belgium’s continued support for and cooperation in the peace process on the Korean Peninsula as a non-permanent member of the U.N.
 Security Council.

-The state visit by King Philippe and his wife is expected to solidify the momentum in bilateral trade and investment cooperation, which has become more vibrant since the Belgian economic mission’s visit to Korea in 2017.
+The state visit by the King and Queen is expected to solidify the momentum in bilateral trade and investment cooperation, which has become more vibrant since the Belgian economic mission’s visit to Korea in 2017.
 It will also likely serve as an opportunity to diversify Korea’s summit diplomacy.